g9l8/ZlagBin/README.md

 # ZlagBin

-Hey!
-This is a dead-simple file and text hosting app that actually gives a damn about your privacy.
+file and text hosting app that actually gives a damn about your privacy.
 Everything's encrypted before it hits the server, and you can make stuff disappear after someone reads it.
 Pretty neat, right?

 ## What's Cool About It